lunatask/lunatask/README.md

 #### Prioritize with Ease

 Group and sort tasks by any dimension to see what's important.
-The app always tries to bubble the most urgent tasks to the top.
+Lunatask always tries to bubble the most urgent tasks to the top.

 #### Automatic Task Prioritization Based on Urgency

-The app highlights the task you should pick up next to keep you focused and on track.
+Lunatask highlights the task you should pick up next to keep you focused and on track.

 #### Keep Your Lives Separate